Brief Biography of Myles Munroe

 I have listed the top 25 best-selling Myles Munroe books in this article.

 On November 9th, 2019, Dr. Munroe died in a plane crash with his wife (Ruth Munroe) and seven other members of his Bahama Faith Ministries (BMI) as they were flying to the Global Leaders Conference in the Bahamas.

 In a sermon, Myles Munroe stated that he loved his wife so much that he wanted them to die together and it happened.
 Watch the video here

-As stated earlier, none of his children were in the plane.
-The plane carried the Senior Vice-President of BHFI, Dr. Richard Pinder, newly installed Youth Pastors Lavard and Radel Parks and their son Johannan, pilots Stanley Thurston and Farkhan Cooper and one additional passenger.
+As stated earlier, none of his children were on the plane.
+The plane carried the Senior Vice-President of BHFI, Dr. Richard Pinder, newly installed Youth Pastors Lavard and Radel Parks and their son Johannan, pilots Stanley Thurston and Farkhan Cooper, and one additional passenger.